Compare any two graphics cards:

 Display Graphs

-Power Usage and Theoretical BenchmarksMemory BandwidthPerformance-wise, the Radeon R9 M365X should in theory be just a bit better than the GeForce GTX 965M in general. (explain)
+Power Usage and Theoretical BenchmarksMemory BandwidthPerformance-wise, the Radeon R9 M365X should theoretically be just a bit superior to the GeForce GTX 965M overall. (explain)

-Texel RateThe GeForce GTX 965M is quite a bit (approximately 63%) faster with regards to anisotropic filtering than the Radeon R9 M365X. (explain)
+Texel RateThe GeForce GTX 965M should be quite a bit (about 63%) better at texture filtering than the Radeon R9 M365X. (explain)

-Pixel RateThe GeForce GTX 965M is quite a bit (more or less 104%) better at AA than the Radeon R9 M365X, and will be capable of handling higher screen resolutions without slowing down too much. (explain)
+Pixel RateThe GeForce GTX 965M will be a lot (more or less 104%) more effective at full screen anti-aliasing than the Radeon R9 M365X, and capable of handling higher resolutions while still performing well. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison